 - Program functionality

 - Error messages.

-User /Operations /Training Documents (created for guidance and instruction, written by Technical Writer)
+User /Operations /Training Documents (created for guidance and instruction, written by Technical Writers)

 This is the type of documentation most people are familiar with.
 It’s the PDF or online help module that people refer to when someone is looking for information.
 It’s a step-by-step process document that walks a user through the process of operating or employing a piece of software or an engineering product.
 User documentation often employs a dual-form organization, meaning it’s broken out by function, but is chronological when describing individual functions.
 It includes possible cautions and warning, which appear before a step is taken so the user is aware of a problem prior to taking any action.
 It establishes technical nomenclature and provides a glossary of those ever-present acronyms.
 It also ties the product’s functions with work functions.

 To write user documentation, you have to become familiar with the user’s actual work processes: what their primary tasks/outputs are; how they normally encounter the product; how often they are likely to use it; how dangerous errors are if they occur and how they can be addressed; how do they handle exceptions or unusual situations; and what personal safety equipment (if any) they are likely to require to handle the product.
 In the space world, a payload user guide would tell a prospective payload manager about how they would go about delivering their payload to the rocket manufacturer, what sorts of interfaces they are likely to need, and what types of environments their payload is likely to experience during launch, and so forth.